Avs captain Landeskog (leg) out for Game 7 | Sports-Games

 Avs captain Landeskog (leg) out for Game 7

-Colorado Avalanche captain Gabriel Landeskog will not play in Game 7 Friday night against the Dallas Stars due a cut on his right leg.
+Colorado Avalanche captain Gabriel Landeskog will not play in Game 7 on Friday afternoon against the Dallas Stars due a cut on his right leg.
 Late in the second period of Game 6 on Wednesday in Edmonton, teammate Cale Makar had fallen to the ice just as Landeskog was moving away from the boards.
-Makar's skate clipped him just above the knee.
+Makar's skate clipped Landeskog just above the knee.

-He scored 44 points (21 goals, 23 assists) in 54 games during the regular season.
+He has recorded 44 points (21 goals, 23 assists) in 54 games during the regular season.
 Colorado also played without defenseman Conor Timmins, who was injured in Game 6.

 The short-handed Avalanche were already missing their top two goalies in Philipp Grubauer and Pavel Francouz, veteran defenseman Erik Johnson and a pair of forwards in Joonas Donskoi and Matt Calvert.
 The Stars also had to make a couple of changes due to injuries.
 Veteran Andrew Cogliano was ruled out for Game 7, replaced by Joel Kiviranta.
 Defenseman Taylor Fedun was scratched and replaced by Joel Hanley.